liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-configuring-a-liferay-workspace.markdown

 Not accounting for these certificates could lead to broken executables in workspace that rely on Gradle services.
-For example, downloading a @product@ bundle via `./gradlew initBundle` without an updated JDK causes the following
+For example, downloading a @product@ bundle via `blade server init` without an updated JDK causes the following
 error:

     Execution failed for task ':downloadBundle'.